Apostolos-Zilos-Outziolas/Simple-SQL-and-Power-BI-Product-Analytics-Learning-Project/README.md

 ## Exploratory Data Analysis
 EDA involved exploring the sales data to answer key questions such as:

--What is the monthly and annual Revenue(millions) by Brand?
+- What is the monthly and annual Revenue(millions) by Brand?
--What is the Revenue figure(millions) and percentage by Discount Band(None, Low, Medium, High)?
+- What is the Revenue figure(millions) and percentage by Discount Band(None, Low, Medium, High)?
--What is the Total Cost of production per Brand compared to the Total Revenue?
+- What is the Total Cost of production per Brand compared to the Total Revenue?

 ## Data Analysis
 ```